lych77/evon/README.md

 **Exported/unexported names:**

 - The generated names of the dispatcher type and its factory function will be the same kind as the provided handler type's.

+**Name collisions:**

+- The user can use arbitary names for handler parameters and return values, no need to worry about collisions with local identifiers in the generated functions.
+Evon will automatically rename the generated ones when necessary.

 ## Command Line Arguments